 This vehicle has theft-deterrent features; however, they do not make the vehicle impossible to steal.

 Vehicle Alarm System

-The indicator light, on the instrument panel near the windshield, indicates the status of the system.
+The indicator light, on the driver door near the window, indicates the status of the system.
+See Power Door Locks ❖ 16